-As the holidays come to a close and we consider our goals for the new year, one thing is clear: metabolic health should be a priority.
 Rates of obesity and lifestyle-related chronic disease are soaring and we are continually reminded of the importance of being vigilant about how we live and eat.
-Interestingly, many of the symptoms and diseases that slow us down are rooted in metabolic dysfunction and the body’s compromised ability to process glucose (the sugar our cells use for energy) efficiently.
+Interestingly, many of the symptoms and diseases that slow us down are rooted in metabolic dysfunction and the body’s compromised ability to efficiently process glucose (the sugar our cells use for energy).
 It seems that the way we live, eat, and drink has collectively gummed up the system for many of us, making us sicker, more tired, and less fit than ever.

 I Just Had a Drink: What’s Going to Happen?

-The effects of alcohol on blood sugar are dependent on a number of factors, like whether you’ve eaten recently, are fasting, or are in a ketogenic state.
-These effects will also be influenced by whether the alcohol is mixed with other carbohydrate-containing liquids like juice or soda.
+The effects of alcohol on blood sugar depend on several factors, such as whether you’ve eaten recently, are fasting, or are in a ketogenic state.
+These effects are also influenced by whether you mix the alcohol with other carbohydrate-containing liquids like juice or soda.

-Under normal conditions, the liver makes glucose from chemical building blocks like lactate, alanine, and glycerol, in a process called gluconeogenesis.
-The liver also breaks down stored chains of glucose in the liver in a process called glycogenolysis.
-Both of these processes are intended to allow for release of glucose into the blood to provide our brain and muscles energy and to prevent hypoglycemia, a sometimes dangerous state created when glucose levels are too low.
-The body tends to do a good job at regulating these processes, keeping glucose levels in a fairly narrow range under normal, healthy conditions.
+Under normal conditions, the liver makes glucose from chemical building blocks like lactate, alanine, and glycerol in a process called gluconeogenesis.
+The liver also breaks down stored chains of glucose in the liver through glycogenolysis.
+Both of these processes are intended to release glucose into the blood to provide energy to our brain and muscles and prevent hypoglycemia, a sometimes-dangerous state when glucose levels are too low.
+The body tends to do a good job at regulating these processes and keeps glucose levels in a fairly narrow range under normal, healthy conditions.

-It’s thought that drinking alcohol decreases the ability of the liver to make new glucose via gluconeogenesis, which can lead to lower circulating glucose levels.
+It’s thought that drinking alcohol decreases the liver’s ability to make new glucose via gluconeogenesis, which can lead to lower circulating glucose levels.
 To counter this decrease, alcohol stimulates the breakdown and release of stored glucose.
 This balance between impaired gluconeogenesis and increased glycogenolysis means that alcohol shouldn’t significantly affect glucose levels for normal, healthy individuals eating a standard diet.

-The situation is different though for those who’ve been fasting or are in a ketogenic state, because these individuals already have much less glucose stored as glycogen in the liver and muscles.
+However, the situation is different for those who’ve been fasting or are in a ketogenic state because these people already have much less glucose stored as glycogen in the liver and muscles.
 Normally this state prompts the liver to produce new glucose via gluconeogenesis, but, as noted above, alcohol inhibits this process.
 The result is that glucose levels can fall to dangerously low levels and in extreme cases, this hypoglycemic state can lead to seizures, coma, or death.

 What About Having Alcohol With A Meal?

-A study involving healthy, lean individuals showed that the consumption of a small amount of alcohol (20 grams or about 1.5 drinks) before a carbohydrate-rich meal can lead to significantly lower post-meal glucose and insulin levels than if that same meal was eaten without alcohol.
+A study involving healthy, lean individuals showed that consuming a small amount of alcohol (20 grams or about 1.5 drinks) before a carbohydrate-rich meal can lead to significantly lower post-meal glucose and insulin levels than if that same meal were eaten without alcohol.
 This effect ranged from a 16% to 37% reduction in post-meal glucose.

 Long-Term, Heavy Alcohol Use

 Chronic, heavy alcohol use can cause alcoholic liver disease (ALD) and damage insulin-producing pancreatic beta cells, both of which lead to glycemic dysregulation.
-It’s known that people with ALD have a higher risk for insulin resistance and type 2 diabetes, even compared with individuals who have advanced liver disease from other, non-alcohol related causes, such as hepatitis.
+It’s known that people with ALD have a higher risk for insulin resistance and Type 2 diabetes, even compared to individuals who have advanced liver disease from other non-alcohol-related causes, such as hepatitis.

-Binge drinking—defined as 5 alcoholic drinks within 2 hours for men, or 4 alcoholic drinks within 2 hours for women, even just once a month—is associated with increased risk of type 2 diabetes.
-Binge drinking also acutely increases inflammation in the body and brain, and can disrupt neural control of metabolism, generating whole body insulin resistance.
+Binge drinking—defined as 5 alcoholic drinks within 2 hours for men, or 4 alcoholic drinks within 2 hours for women, even just once a month—is associated with an increased risk of Type 2 diabetes.
+Binge drinking also acutely increases inflammation in the body and brain and can disrupt neural control of metabolism, generating whole-body insulin resistance.
 These impairments can persist even after the alcohol has been metabolized.

-In a study in rats, binge drinking the equivalent of 7 ounces of alcohol for 3 consecutive days leads to a state of rapid insulin resistance, and this insulin resistance can last for more than 2 days after the last drink is consumed.
+In a study in rats, binge drinking the equivalent of seven ounces of alcohol for three consecutive days leads to a state of rapid insulin resistance.
+This insulin resistance can last for more than two days after the last drink is consumed.
 Under normal circumstances, the brain can send signals to the liver (an organ intimately involved in glucose regulation) about when to break down, make, or store glucose.
-However, in the setting of binge drinking, this conversation between the liver and brain are impaired.
-In the rats in this study, binge drinking seemed to specifically cause inflammation in the brain which blocks the brain from receiving proper signals from circulating insulin, and also leads to an increase in the expression of a protein that negatively regulates insulin’s effect in the brain.
+However, in the setting of binge drinking, this conversation between the liver and brain is impaired.
+In the rats in this study, binge drinking seemed to specifically cause inflammation in the brain, which blocks the brain from receiving proper signals from circulating insulin, and led to an increase in the expression of a protein that negatively regulates insulin’s effect in the brain.

 Does binge drinking affect men and women the same way in terms of metabolic health?
 The answer appears to be no, and women tend to fare worse.
-A study looking at 897 individuals assessed fasting plasma glucose levels from age 16 to 43, as well as drinking habits.
-This long term data showed that total alcohol consumption in combination with binge drinking behaviors between these ages was associated with disproportately elevated fasting glucose in women at age 43.
-Even binge drinking one time per month can set your body up for insulin resistance and increased risk of type 2 diabetes.
+A study looking at 897 individuals assessed fasting plasma glucose levels and drinking habits from age 16 to 43.
+This long-term data showed that total alcohol consumption combined with binge-drinking behaviors between these ages was associated with disproportionately elevated fasting glucose in women at age 43.
+Even binge drinking once per month can set your body up for insulin resistance and increased risk of Type 2 diabetes.
 Interestingly, these results were independent of BMI, meaning that it was unlikely elevated weight was causing the higher fasting glucose in heavy drinkers.

 Moderate Alcohol Consumption

-A large meta-analysis compiling data for more than 10 studies on the metabolic effects of moderate alcohol consumption showed decreased hemoglobin a1c levels and decreased fasting insulin levels.
-Additionally, in a study of 370,000 people followed for 12 years, there was a 30% reduction in new onset diabetes in people who consumed 1-2 drinks per day.
-In much of the research, there appears to be a “J shaped curve” relating alcohol consumption and diabetes risk, with those completely abstaining actually having a slightly higher risk than those drinking a light-to-moderate amount, while the heaviest drinkers were at the highest risk.
+A large meta-analysis, compiling data from more than 10 studies on the metabolic effects of moderate alcohol consumption, showed decreased hemoglobin A1c levels and decreased fasting insulin levels.
+Additionally, in a study of 370,000 people followed for 12 years, there was a 30% reduction in new-onset diabetes in people who consumed 1-2 drinks per day.
+In much of the research, there appears to be a “J-shaped curve” relating alcohol consumption and diabetes risk: Those completely abstaining actually having a slightly higher risk than those drinking a light-to-moderate amount, while the heaviest drinkers were at the highest risk.